-The Department of Psychiatry in the College of Medicine at the University of Florida is a leader in the Southeast for innovative evidence-based treatment programs for mental health disorders, addiction, pain management, eating disorders and obesity.
+The Department of Psychiatry in the College of Medicine at the University of Florida is a leader in the Southeast for innovative evidence-based treatment programs for mental health disorders, addiction, eating disorders and obesity.

 It is our aim to provide a broad educational experience in a multifaceted program while delivering quality care, backed by cutting edge research and exceptional customer service.

 While patient care areas are located at multiple sites, both on and off-campus, the administrative and research segments of the Department of Psychiatry are located in the Evelyn F. & William L. McKnight Brain Institute (MBI) at the University of Florida.